SUPPORT THE CORPS

-UNG Cadet Jonathan Strickland (shown on right below) Ranked No. 1 in Nation
+UNG Cadet Jonathan Strickland (shown on right) Ranked No. 1 in Nation

 Cadets are ranked on the national Order of Merit List (OML) by achieving superior grade point averages, strong performance in the Army physical fitness test, proving their worth as exceptional leaders in their college ROTC training, and their performance at the Leader Development and Assessment Course (LDAC).